-The ultimate determination of whether Alternative Resolution is available or successful is to be made by the Director of Nondiscrimination and Title IX.
-The Director is authorized to negotiate a resolution that is acceptable to all parties, and/or to accept a resolution that is proposed by the parties, usually through their Advisors.
-The Director of Nondiscrimination and Title IX maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions.
+The ultimate determination of whether Alternative Resolution is available or successful is to be made by the Title IX Coordinator.
+The Title IX Coordinator is authorized to negotiate a resolution that is acceptable to all parties, and/or to accept a resolution that is proposed by the parties, usually through their Advisors.
+The Title IX Coordinator maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions.
 Results of complaints resolved by Informal Resolution are not appealable.